JessicaArauj/GFT_Quality_Assurance_Para_Mulheres/Desafios_De_Codigo_Intermediario/README.md

     - Dados;

-    - Vida do Jogador;
+    - Vida do Jogador

-    - Ataque do Jogador;
+    - Ataque do Jogador

-    - Defesa do Jogador;
+    - Defesa do Jogador

-    - Vida do Inimigo;
+    - Vida do Inimigo

-    - Ataque do Inimigo;
+    - Ataque do Inimigo

 - Saída